 Hateno Beach is one of three off-shore sand sholes protected by a ring of coral rocks.
 It is a famous beach and nesting ground for sea turtles.

 Miifugaa is a rock formation on Kumejima's Northwest Shore.
-This towering split rock is a must see and has cultural and spiritual connections.
+This towering split is a must see.

 Tachijami Rock Wall is a towering yet lonely rock wall on Kumejima's North Shore.
 Part of teh Tachijami Nature Park.